What’s the proportion of dirt to asphalt?

 What is the toughest part?

 It’s all tough.
-The first leg (desert) is the most committing.
-The mountains afterward are tiring.
 The city will toy with your psyche.
+The mountains are tiring.
+The desert is the most committing.
 The climb back up into the mountains is long.

 Will there be a leaderboard?